A father protocol for quantum broadcast channels: i.i.d version

 where $\delta$ vanishes as $n \rightarrow \infty$.
 We can, of course, exchange the roles of Bob 1 and Bob 2; combining this with time-sharing gives the asymptotic rates given in (\ref{eqn:iidregion}). \end{proof}

 We can also calculate how much entanglement is needed between Alice and the two Bobs; let $E_1$ be the rate at which EPR pairs between Alice and Bob 1 are used during the protocol, and define $E_2$ similarly for Bob 2.
+Since entanglement is created between Alice and Bob 1 at the end of the protocol, we take the difference between the rate consumed by the protocol and the rate at which entanglement is recreated at the end.
 We have